lcrawlab/multio-viz/README.md

   alt="Alt text"
   style="display: inline-block; margin: 0 auto; max-width: 300px">

-## B. Generate a perturbable GRN to test hypotheses *in-silico*
+## B. Generate a perturbable GRN to test hypotheses *in silico*
-To faciliate *in-silico* hypothesis testing, Multioviz allows users to manually delete nodes and edges, and then rerun the ranking model to generate a new network with different significant molecular features.
+To faciliate *in silico* hypothesis testing, Multioviz allows users to manually delete nodes and edges, and then rerun the ranking model to generate a new network with different significant molecular features.

 <img
   src="./app/readme/fig3.svg"